joehmeyers/SCRIPTS/README.md

 #Azure Portal Setup
-- First, I created my account in Azure.com
+- Created my account in Azure.com
-- Second, I created my resource group in this case I called it: batmansknight, create a user name: azureuser
+- Created my resource group (go to resource group in search bar) in this case I called it: batmansknight, created a user name: azureuser
-- Third, I created my Virtual Machines which includes: jumpboxprovisioner, web-1, web-2, web-3, ELK-SERVER
+- Created my Virtual Machines which includes: jumpboxprovisioner, web-1, web-2, web-3, ELK-SERVER
 - Each VM will have inbound security rules specific to their networks (SSH, deny-all).
 - After creating all VM's the network security groups will need to be set up, in this case mine is: jumpboxprovisioner-nsg
 - I created a public key which will be used to connect my network to the jump-box (see below for public key).